 Engaged employees are your most productive workers and the least likely to leave your company.
 But beware: Overworking your team can quickly lead to burnout, one of the most common reasons employees quit.
 Symptoms of employee burnout include lower productivity, absenteeism, lack of energy, and more.

 Recent research points to higher levels of employee burnout, especially now.
-40% of employees report they experienced burnout during the pandemic.
+40 percent of employees report they experienced burnout during the pandemic.
 It’s also one of the causes of employee turnover.
 Three tips for preventing employee burnout include:

 Recognize the signs of burnout so that you can identify them early on.
 By staying proactive, you can help to support employees in the ways that matter most.